woojiahao/woojiahao.github.io/README.md

 - [X] Hash URLs to minimise footprint or do something about the long URLs
 - [ ] Render GitHub gists
 - [ ] Blog post thumbnails using Japanese art

+## Technologies

+### Tailwind

+Uses PostCSS as a CSS parser to parse `main.css` with the custom styles from Tailwind to create the styles.

+`extends` will not completely replace all classes in Tailwind while defining the values under `theme` directly will remove all existing classes.